VVionnet/MESH_SVS/test_case/README.md

 # Test case for MESH-SVS in point mode

 This folder contains a setup for a test of MESH-SVS in  point mode at the Col de Porte experimental catchment in the French Alps.
-Detailed instructions to configure the model in point mode are given [here](https://wiki.usask.ca/pages/viewpage.action?pageId=1716094475).
+Detailed instructions to configure and run the model in point mode are given [here](https://wiki.usask.ca/pages/viewpage.action?pageId=1716094475).

 # Configuration files